-Prerequisite: Prior or concurrent enrollment in RA 10.
+Prerequisite: Prior or concurrent enrollment in RA-010.

 Techniques for producing multi-track and overdub sessions for demos and commercial projects.
 Course meets the LMC Recording Arts Associate Degree and Certificate requirements.
-May be repeated two times.
+May be repeated twice.
 SC

 RA-030 Recording Arts III